 The unfortunate reality of COVID-19 is forcing us to face those “what if” scenarios no one likes to think about.
 Now is a critical time to take a second look at your estate plan to make sure your personal financial house is in good order.
 While no one gets excited about estate planning, your family will be glad you prepared.

 Subscribe to our blog, and we'll send articles straight to your inbox when they're published.

 The loan forgiveness period for the Paycheck Protection Program was extended from eight to 24 weeks by the Paycheck Protection Program Flexibility Act of 2020.
 In a matter of weeks, the federal government doled out more than $650 billion in forgivable loans to small businesses.
 While your loan allows you to continue paying your employees during the COVID-19 crisis, you need to plan carefully to make sure the loan proceeds are used correctly.
 Otherwise, your loan might not be forgiven.

+The SBA is currently only accepting applications for this program from agricultural businesses.
 The U.S. Small Business Administration (SBA) is making low-interest disaster recovery loans available to small businesses that have been severely impacted by the COVID-19 pandemic.
 Loans are available to businesses located in declared disaster areas, including Maryland, Washington, DC and Virginia.